AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-develop-best-practices-transactions.md

 ```

 > [!NOTE]
 > Re-creating large tables can benefit from using SQL Data Warehouse workload management features.
-For more details please refer to the workload management section in the [concurrency][] article.
+For more details please refer to the workload management section in the [concurrency][concurrency] article.
+>
+>

 ## Optimizing with partition switching
 When faced with large scale modifications inside a [table partition][table partition], then a partition switching pattern makes a lot of sense.
 If the data modification is significant and spans multiple partitions, then simply iterating over the partitions achieves the same result.